-Under his direction, ONU has made five straight appearances in the OAC Championship game as well as earned two regular season championships and one tournament title.
+Under his direction, ONU has made eight appearances in the OAC Championship game as well as earned three regular season championships and one tournament title.

 In 2009, Batman led the Polar Bears to its first-ever NCAA Tournament appearance against Wittenberg after leading the team to a second-place finish in the OAC.

 In 2007, he led the Polar Bears to an 8-0-1 mark in the OAC and their first OAC regular season title since 1998.
 For his efforts that season, he was named OAC Coach of the Year.

 Batman is the winningest head coach in ONU Women's Soccer history with an overall record 185-76-26.